BOBONA/Just-a-Sample/FEATURES.md

 - JAS has some extra parameters.
 Every DAW supports accessing parameters a bit differently, either by turning off the plugin GUI or through a parameter automation menu.

+    - *Wide Tuning* is a continuous tuning control that spans -48 to +48 semitones (8 octaves).
+This is useful for automating pitch changes.

+    - *Pitch Wheel Range* controls the radius of pitch wheel modulation in semitones.
+The default is 1 semitone.

     - *Voice Count* allows you to change the maximum number of voices (notes playing at once).
 This is set to 256 by default but can be lowered to handle CPU limitations.

     - *MIDI Range Start* and *MIDI Range End* controls the interval of notes that JAS accepts.
 This is useful if you want to insert multiple plugin instances on the same track to handle different intervals.

+    - *MIDI Root Note* sets the note that plays the sample at its original pitch.
+The default is MIDI note 69 (A4).

+    - *Follow MIDI Pitch* can be disabled to always play the sample at a fixed pitch.

+    - *Play Until End* can be enabled to ignore note-off events, always playing the sample until end.

+    - *A4 Frequency* allows you to change the reference pitch for tuning.
+The default is 440hz.
+This is only relevant for **detect pitch** and **Waveform Mode**.

     - *Crossfade Samples* controls the amount of crossfade applied when looping.

     - *Octave Speed Factor* stretches out the usable range of Bungee mode by changing the playback speed.
 This is somewhat like a hybrid control between Basic and Bungee.

-- JAS supports **pitch wheel** events, allowing you to smoothly modulate from -1 to +1 semitones.
+- JAS has **MTS-ESP** support for microtonal tuning.

 - Drag the bottom right corner to freely **resize** the plugin.